 Turmeric Essential Oil Plant Origin and Chemical Composition

-Turmeric essential oil is derived from the plant’s tuberous rhizomes or underground roots.
+Turmeric essential oil is derived from the plant’s tuberous rhizomes, or underground roots.
 The essential oil is typically obtained from the turmeric root through CO2 or steam distillation using the solvent hexane.
+You ideally want a turmeric oil that is CO2-extracted.
 Turmeric essential oil is yellow in color and has an interesting scent that can be described as sweet and woody with notes of spice.

 Turmeric Essential Oil History and Interesting Facts

 The use of turmeric dates back nearly 4,000 years to the Vedic culture in India, where it was used in cooking as well as religious ceremonies.
 Turmeric most likely reached China by 700 A.D., East Africa by 800 A.D., West Africa by 1,200 A.D. and Jamaica in the 18th century.

 In 1280, Marco Polo described turmeric and was impressed that it exhibited qualities very similar to that of saffron.
 The plant was called Indian saffron during the Middle Ages because of its orange-yellow color.